MossGoblin/BEST_vs_MENACE/README.md

 // MENACE will use an old idea I found on Numberphile(@youtube)

 // TODO : NEXT
-// list reuirements for each of the two system - native and cross
+// list requirements for each of the two system - native and cross